climateinteractive/enroads-guide/docs/guide/background.rst

 |image26|

-Assumptions for available reserves of coal, oil, and gas are viewable and changeable in the “Assumptions and Sensitivities” area in the simulator.
+Assumptions for available reserves of coal, oil, and gas are viewable and changeable in the “Assumptions” view.

 Supplies compete for market share
 ---------------------------------